2024 Solar Incentives Guide for Wheatland, IL - Tax Credits & Rebates

 The ITC applies to the total cost of solar system installation, including the panels themselves as well as accessories, labor and equipment.
 You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum claim amount.

-To understand exactly how much money the ITC could save you, speak with your local Wheatland solar panel installer.
+To understand exactly how much money the ITC could save you, speak with your local Wheatland solar panel installation expert.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Wheatland solar panel company.
+To better understand how the new Clean Energy Credit applies to you, reach out to your local Wheatland solar installation expert.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these could include tax credits, rebates and more.
-These incentives might be distributed by the Illinois government, or by your county or municipality.
-Some incentives may be ongoing, while others are available for a limited time.
+Federal solar incentives are not your only option; rebates, tax credits and more are often offered at the local or state level.
+These incentives might be handled by your county or municipality, or by the Illinois government.
+Some are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Wheatland